FOSSEE/st-scripts/plotting-data/script.rst

    errorbar?

+Following is an  exercise that you must do.

+%% %% Plot the given experimental data with large green dots.Also include the error in your plot.

+Please, pause the video here.
+Do the exercise and then continue.

 {{{ Show Summary Slide }}}

 In this tutorial we have learnt :

 1. How to declare a sequence of number , specifically the kind of sequence we learned was a list.

-2. Plotting experimental data extending our knowledge from mathematical functions.
+#.
+Plotting experimental data extending our knowledge from
+mathematical functions.

-3. The various options available for plotting dots instead of lines.
+#.
+The various options available for plotting dots instead of lines.

-4. Plotting experimental data such that we can also represent error.
+#.
+Plotting experimental data such that we can also represent
+error.
 We did this using the errorbar() function.

  {{{ Show the "sponsored by FOSSEE" slide }}}